Models of protein production along the cell cycle: an investigation of possible sources of noise: Impact of Random Partitioning

 Hence

 which gives the result. \end{proof}

-In particular, as the mean $\E{M_{s}/V(s)}$ does not change across the cell cycle, the global mRNA average $\Ehat{M/V}$ (as it is defined in Equation~(\ref{eq:Ehat_P})), does not depend on the choice of the population distributions $\nu$ in this case.
+In particular, as the mean $\E{M_{t}/V(t)}$ does not change across the cell cycle, the global mRNA average $\Ehat{M/V}$ (as it is defined in Equation~(6) of the main article), does not depend on the choice of the population distributions $u$ in this case.
 It is given by,